flexcyon/docs-en/docs/en/credits/index.md

 elegant [Origami theme](https://github.com/7368697661/Origami)
 (which is also under the MIT License).

+If you are interested in contributing to Flexcyon, view the section on [contributing](/#contributing).

 ## Snippets

 - `@OWA/bennyyip` on the Obsidian Members' Group Discord for the tategaki snippet